icylogic/maupassant-hexo/README.md

 - self_search - A jQuery-based [local search engine](http://hahack.com/codes/local-search-engine-for-hexo), with the dependency on the plugin [hexo-generator-search](https://github.com/PaicHyperionDev/hexo-generator-search).
 - google_analytics - [Google Analytics](https://www.google.com/analytics/) tracking id
 - baidu_analytics - [Baidu Analytics](http://tongji.baidu.com) tracking id
+- show_category_count - Show the count of categories in the sidebar widget
 - shareto - Enable share button
 - busuanzi - Enable [Busuanzi](http://busuanzi.ibruce.info) page views
 - menu - Customize your menu of pages here, just follow the format of existied items.
 Don't forget to create corresponding folders inlcuding `index.md` in `source` folder to ensure the pages will correctly display.
 [FontAwesome](http://fontawesome.io) icon fonts have been integrated, and you can choose other icons you like [here](http://fontawesome.io/icons/) and use them according to the instruction.